How to Increase Your Fees From Your Next Client Meeting

 Your role is to bring out the best in your client

 Customise your clients’ accounting and business systems to record the relevant data, which will highlight key areas for them to focus on.
 Armed with this tagged and coded data, you’re in a position to produce management reports that have the depth, clarity and insight needed to get a clear overview of the client’s business.
 If they are already on the cloud, it’s even easier.
 Just visualise what’s there and ‘turn the lights on’ in their business.

 This management information can prove to be an ideal conversation starter when sitting down to have regular review sessions with clients.

 With today’s crop of cloud accounting and online tools, it’s possible to set very detailed targets and key performance indicators (KPIs) for clients.

-Rather than simply delivering management accounts each month and leaving the client to draw their own conclusions from the numbers. ( They may even look at them unprompted!).
-The more forward-thinking accountant can use that accounting data and management information and push the client to take a more considered view of their performance by asking questions and simplifying the meaning.
+Rather than simply delivering management accounts each month and leaving the client to draw their own conclusions from the numbers, use that accounting data and management information and push them to take a more considered view of their performance by asking questions and simplifying the meaning.

-By setting key KPIs, and working with the client to analyse performance, you create an environment that’s likely to produce additional work (and increased fees).
+By setting core KPIs and working with your client to analyse performance, you create an environment that’s likely to produce additional work (and increased fees).
 It could mean overhauling the client’s payment options and credit control processes, or suggesting new strategies for sales campaigns.
 But, in either scenario, there’s a way to offer new business services and increase the average spend for each client.